 Reading about the recent passing of Michael Fonfara made me revisit the records Lou Reed made with Fonfara and with Reed’s backing band from 1974-1980.
-This became a transnational period for Reed, and he found musical support with a group of talented musicians who came from outside the rock and roll galaxy.
+This became a transitional period for Reed, and he found musical support with a group of talented musicians who came from outside the rock and roll galaxy.

 by Marshall Bowden